delleceste/brutefir-conf/README.md

 XY identifies the *name* of the filter/configuration, and it is passed to the *scripts/drc.sh* script as parameter so that brutefir is launched with *brutefir-XY.conf* configuration file.
 The parameter *off* is reserved and used by *scripts/drc.sh* to stop the brutefir process.

+#  The old.pos/ directory
+Configuration files referring to older speaker / listening positions shall be moved here to avoid cluttering the main directory

 # The scripts/ directory

 Contains the *drc.sh* bash script, that starts the *brutefir* convolution engine.